gowlg/lab-custom-terraform-provider/README.md

 ## Requirements
 The only requirement for this lab is *Docker*.
-The lab will be done in a container that will contain all of the tools you need.
+The lab will be done in a container that will have all of the tools you need.

 If you wish to complete this lab without using Docker you will need to install the following:
 - [Go 1.10](https://golang.org/doc/install)